dspace-group/veos-cosim-client/README.md

 This example demonstrates how to use data callbacks to get information on received CAN bus messages.

 In addition to modifying the basic example client, you have to modify the `DsVeosCoSim.osa` by adding a V-ECU with a CAN controller so that there are CAN bus messages for the CoSim server to receive.

 ### Preconditions

 - You must have made the preparations described in [How to Prepare the CoSim Demo](#how-to-prepare-the-cosim-demo).

 - You must have created the basic CoSim client described in Example: Setting Up a Basic Co-Simulation.

 - You must have a VEOS installation on Windows and copied the VEOS demos to your Documents folder via **File** - **Copy Demo Files** in the VEOS Player.

--   To work through this example on Linux, you must additionally copy the `Controller.vecu` from the `<Documents folder>\2Ecu_CanBusSimulation` folder of the Windows VEOS installation to the Linux system and build it like this (assuming you copied the `Controller.vecu` to your current working directory):
+- To work through this example on Linux, you must additionally copy the `Controller.vecu` from the `<Documents folder>\2Ecu_CanBusSimulation` folder of the
+  Windows VEOS installation to the Linux system and build it like this (assuming you copied the `Controller.vecu` to your current working directory):

-    ```bash
+    ```console
     /opt/dspace/veos2023b/bin/veos build classic-vecu ./2Ecu_CanBusSimulationController.vecu -o ./Controller.osa
     ```

 ### How to set up the client

 1. In the `main.cpp` code, comment out the output of the `OnEndStep` function definition to make the output more readable:

     ```cpp
     void OnEndStep(DsVeosCoSim_SimulationTime simulationTime, void* userData) {